AdobeDocs/media-analytics.en/help/implementation/variables/chapters/chapter-position.md

 >[!ENDSHADEBOX]

 The chapter position variable is the index of the chapter inside the content, starting at `1` (typical) or `0` (depending on your convention).
 Use a stable index per chapter so that the same chapter rolls up across sessions.
-The value populates the Chapter position classification of the Chapter dimension.

 | Property | Value |
 | --- | --- |